WomenInLinux/RHCSA_TO_Infrastructure/README.md

 # How to get the bag
 4. Interview Questions and techniques
 ```
    a.
-How to interact with recuriters?
+How to interact with recuriters
    b.
-How to sell yourself before they call you?
+How to sell yourself before they call you
    c.
-Sponsorship vs Mentorship, what is it?
+Sponsorship vs Mentorship
    d.
 Are you really that good?
  ```
  [How one obtained 300k salary](https://blog.usejournal.com/how-i-negotiated-a-software-engineer-offer-in-silicon-valley-f11590f5c6560)